Flutter-AsadALi/Autonomous-Investment/README.md

 - **Architecture:** The app follows a clean architecture pattern MVC, separating concerns and promoting maintainability and scalability.

-- **Third-party Libraries:** Notable third-party libraries like Dio for network requests and GetX for state management are used, enhancing the app's functionality and performance.
+- **Third-party Libraries:** Notable third-party libraries like Dio for network requests and Provider for state management are used, enhancing the app's functionality and performance.

 ## Performance Considerations